 Enthralled by Julienne, soon the Marquis ventures to her restorative refuge.
 And really, the House of Forgetting must rank highly among opium dens.
 This is no seedy back-alley hovel; rather, chez Fabienne is a fabulous fabrication formulated by a female with a flair for fabulation.
 It’s a thoroughly elegant place, replete with atmospheric draperies and ornamentation.
 In the Blue Salon, women wearing Grecian gowns twirl together across the room as others recline in a opium-induced stupor.

 Back at Vallier Castle, Hélène receives word that her father will shortly arrive with Julienne, “a woman worthy of being my wife”.
-But Hélène doesn’t warm to this cigarette-smoking city girl, something which Julienne’s calculated charm offensive fails to counter.
-And in a completely unforeseeable turn of events, soon Julienne’s gaze falls on Hélène’s husband Georges.
+But Hélène doesn’t warm to this cigarette-smoking city girl, and Julienne’s calculated charm offensive fails to sway her.
+In a completely unforeseeable turn of events, soon Julienne’s gaze falls on Hélène’s husband Georges.
 At dusk, she follows him, stalking through the reeds in a shot that reminded me of Il fuoco.
 They enjoy a passionate clinch, while Fabrèges does that typical ‘embrace me’/‘oh but we mustn’t’ schtick.
 As they part, Julienne flashes a wicked smile at the camera.

-The Julienne-Georges romance is almost as boring as the Julienne-Nancey one, except for a random scene in which Julienne prepares to throw herself off a bridge, leading to a struggle and her collapse in her arms.
+The Julienne-Georges romance is almost as boring as the Julienne-Nancey one, except for a random scene in which Julienne prepares to throw herself off a bridge, leading to a struggle and her collapse in Georges’ arms.
 A genuine attack of conscience, or just another ploy?
-It’s a rather toothless threat, given that the location in question looks to be a low bridge traversing a picturesque woodland stream.
+In either case, it’s a rather toothless threat, given that the location in question looks to be a low bridge traversing a picturesque woodland stream.

 Given Signori giurati …’s otherwise conventional femme fatale plot, the ending was genuinely surprising and well-executed.
 And while the film is no classic, there is much to like here: in many ways, Signori giurati … is better than it needs to be.
 The mise en scène is wonderfully elegant and varied, shown to advantage by the lighting and by Giacomo Angelini’s camerawork.
 Shots are well composed, including some very nice double exposures.
 Additionally, Signori giurati … features a wide array of tints and tones, including beautiful combinations of the two colour processes.
 Especially notable is a scene of soirée-goers watching a fireworks display, which is shown with five colour changes.